 In A Nutshell

-Another good rechargeable AA is Maha’s Imedion battery, which is cheaper than the Eneloop Pro (about $5 less for a pack of 4).
-Imedions are also low-discharge, high-capacity batteries, but they do not perform quite as well as the Sanyo XX (see this reviews for the details on their performance).
+Also worthy of consideration is the Maha’s Imedion battery, which is cheaper than the Eneloop Pro (about $5 less for a pack of 4).
+Imedions are also low-discharge, high-capacity batteries (2400 mAh), but they do not perform quite as well as the Sanyo XX (see this review for the details on their performance).

 Generally, the best low self-discharge batteries are made in Japan (the others are made in China), these are: Sanyo’s Eneloops, Duracell, Energizer and Sony.
 The Eneloop Pro batteries from Sanyo definitely hold their charge the longest, and they are my top recommendation.
-I review the batteries in more detail below, and review some of the best battery chargers at the end of this article.
 I do not recommend the Energizer or Duracell rechargeable batteries — these name brands seem to produce inferior rechargeables, perhaps to protect their sales of alkaline batteries.

 Eneloop Rechargeable Batteries by Sanyo

-Better designed than other rechargeables, Eneloop batteries have become a best-seller for Sanyo.
-Eneloops can be recharged up to 1000 times, and they will retain their charged capacity even after 6 or 12 months of storage.
+Better designed than other rechargeables, Eneloop batteries have become a best-selling battery.
+Eneloops can be recharged up to 2100 times, and they will retain their charged capacity even after years of storage.
 After 6 months, they retain 90% of their charge.
-After 12 months, they retain 85% of their charge (when stored at 20 degree Celsius).
-Sanyo recommends keeping the batteries in a cool location to maximize charge retention.
+After five years, they retain 70% of their charge (when stored at 20 degree Celsius).
+Panasonic recommends keeping the batteries in a cool location to maximize charge retention.